annygakh/annygakh.github.io/about.md

 About me
 ------
 I used to work on the Firefox browser engine at Mozilla from 2019 - 2022.
+Nowadays, I am interested in scholarly topics of technology, labor, infrastructures and precarious work.

 I have completed my Computer Science Bachelor of Science program at UBC in May 2019.
 I have previously interned at Monexa, Nvidia and Mozilla.
 This blog is me rambling about what I work on.
 There are hacks, code tidbits, explanations and my thoughts in progress.

 *All opinions are my own and my own only.*